 A common way to miss the point

 I’ve lost track of the number of times I have been at meetings or listened to recordings where I’m led through putting on the armor of God.
 So along with everyone else, I’m invited to declare that I put on the belt of truth and the rest.
 Then the leader says to meditate on the armor of God every day.
 What happens if I get dressed that way?

 Imagine yourself.
 You have just gotten out of the shower and dried yourself off.
-You declare aloud that you are putting on each item of clothing you have laid out.
+So you declare aloud that you are putting on each item of clothing you have laid out.
 You meditate on the significance of your britches, socks, etc. for half an hour.

 There is a certain order for things, too.
 Paul started his discussion of armor with the belt.
 Who ever puts on the belt first?
 At least he started his Colossians wardrobe with compassion as underwear and put love over everything else.